fabriciosanchez/fabriciosanchez.github.io/_posts/2025-08-14-evaluating-technical-proficiency-at-scale.md

 This convergence (powerfull AI models + computational power + modularized architecture + affordable costs) has never happened before and it is our absolute duty to take advantage of it and create something that can help fight illiteracy at scale.

-## Introducing an AI-based experiment: AIRA
+## Introducing an AI-based experiment for fighting illiteracy: AIRA

 While the general-purpose AI tools available today offer tremendous promise, the future of AI in literacy education lies in specialized solutions designed for specific pedagogical tasks.

-A prime example of this next wave of innovation is the Artificial Intelligence Reading Assessor, or just **AIRA**, an <a href="https://github.com/googlecloudplatform/aira" target="_blank" style="color: blue;">open-source</a> experiment developed by Google Cloud Education Engineers.
+A prime example of this next wave of innovation is the Artificial Intelligence Reading Assessor, or just **AIRA**, an <a href="https://github.com/googlecloudplatform/aira" target="_blank" style="color: blue;">open-source</a> experiment/demo developed by Google Cloud Education Engineers.
 AIRA provides a powerful glimpse into how data-driven AI can transform literacy instruction from a process of broad remediation into one of precise, targeted intervention.

 ![AIRA dashboard example](../assets/img/aira-dashboard-2.png)